What is passive investing?

 Passive investing is a strategy to maximize returns by minimizing buying and selling.
 Its goal is to build wealth gradually with the assumption that financial markets have positive returns over time.
 Index investing in one common passive investing strategy whereby you buy a representative benchmark, such as the S&P 500 index for US equities, and hold it over a long time horizon.

 Passive management is often contrasted with active management where managers buy shares they believe to be undervalued and sell shares they believe to be overvalued.
-Which is best for investors is the subject of much debate in the investment community although the debate is pretty much settled in the US where the bulk of retirement investments is now managed passively.

 Passive managers generally believe it is difficult to out-think the market over time.
 Active managers who pick shares may be successful at times but most of them are unlikely to do better than the market over long periods of time.
 Passive investing attempts to replicate market performance by constructing well-diversified portfolios of single stocks, which if done individually, would require extensive research.
 The introduction of index funds in the 1970s and ETFs in the 1990s made achieving returns in line with the market much easier and cheaper.